Skip to main content

-What Happens to Stripe Subscriptions When You Sell Your SaaS?
+What Happens to Stripe Subscriptions When You Sell?

-Your Stripe subscriptions don’t automatically transfer to the buyer.
+The short answer: Your Stripe subscriptions don’t automatically transfer to the buyer.
 The subscription objects, the billing relationships, the renewal schedules — all of it stays in your Stripe account unless you actively migrate it.
+Stripe can copy eligible customers and saved payment methods between accounts, but subscriptions must be recreated in the buyer’s account, and the source must stop collecting before the destination starts.

 Why This Matters